rse/gridless/README.md

 The generated `eg12.css` file can be used without LESS out-of-the-box.
 It provides the top-level CSS classes `g-row`, `g-off-K-N` and `g-col-K-N`.
-Because this grid is often used inside a single-page app and there even in in an arbitrary nested way, the grid is generated without a surrounding top-level CSS class as this makes it more intuitive and easier to use.
+Because this grid is often used inside a single-page app and there even in an arbitrary nested way, the grid is generated without a surrounding top-level CSS class as this makes it more intuitive and easier to use.